trailblazer/trailblazer.github.io/gems/activity/0.2/api.md

 ## Operation vs. Activity

 An `Activity` allows to define and maintain a graph, that at runtime will be used as a circuit.
-It defines the boxes, arrows and signals and makes sure when running the activity, the circuit with your rules will be run.
+Or, in other words, it defines the boxes, circles, arrows and signals between them, and makes sure when running the activity, the circuit with your rules will be executed.

 Please note that an `Operation` simply provides a neat DSL for creating an `Activity` with a railway-oriented wiring (left and right track).
 An operation _always_ maintains an activity internally.